How to Wire a Dead-End 3-Way Switch: Wiring Diagram

 Quick Answer: Wiring a Dead-End 3-Way Switch

 Wiring a dead end 3 way switch, also known as an end of the run 3 way switch, involves a specific configuration where one switch box is the final point in the circuit’s cable run.
 In the most common modern method, power enters the first switch box (the “line” side).
-The hot wire connects to the common terminal of the first switch.
-A 3-wire cable then runs to the dead-end switch box; the two travelers connect to the traveler terminals on both switches.
-At the dead-end switch, the common terminal connects to the switched leg, which runs to the light fixture.
-Crucially, per NEC 404.2, a neutral wire in switch box locations is required for most new installations, which is carried through on the 3-wire cable.
-Proper common terminal wiring is the key to a functional installation, distinguishing the constant hot (or switched leg) from the travelers.
+The hot from the supply is landed on the common terminal of the first switch.
+A 3-conductor cable then runs between the two switch boxes; two conductors serve as the travelers and the third conductor can be used to carry the neutral or another required conductor depending on how the circuit is routed.
+At the dead-end switch, the common terminal connects to the switched leg that runs to the light fixture.
+Proper common terminal wiring is the key to a functional installation and distinguishes the constant hot (or switched leg) from the travelers.

 Understanding the Dead-End 3-Way Switch Configuration

 For professional electricians, mastering multi-location switching is a fundamental skill.
 The 3-way switch is a cornerstone of this practice, allowing control of a single luminaire or outlet from two separate locations.
-While functionally a single pole double throw switch, its application can vary significantly based on how power is routed through the circuit.
+While functionally a single pole double throw switch, its application can vary significantly based on how power and the neutral are routed through the circuit.

 This brings us to the core distinction between a feed-through vs dead-end switch.
 In a feed-through setup, the switch box contains both the incoming power source and an outgoing cable that continues on to power other devices downstream.
 In contrast, a dead end 3 way switch is the last device in that particular branch of the circuit.
 The cable entering its box is solely for the purpose of controlling the light; power does not continue on from that box.